Research Overview

 Image

-Hydrogen embrittlement (HE) is a phenomenon that affects both the physical and chemical properties of several intrinsically ductile metals.
 In this work, the effects of hydrogen on the defect interaction during mechanical deformation was examined using a multiscale perspective.
 For instance, the grain boundaries (GBs) act as preferential site for hydrogen aggregation eventually leading to intergranular failure.
 Therefore, we thoroughly examined a large database GBs to identify GBs that were immune to hydrogen segregation.
 GBs present an effective barrier to dislocation motion, thereby strengthening the material.
 The understanding of the interactions between the GBs and dislocations in a hydrogen rich environment is critical to gain insights into the events that lead to intergranular crack initiation.
 Therefore, we employed molecular dynamics to study the interactions between screw dislocations and several <111> tilt GBs in Fe.
 The segregation of adequate hydrogen along the GB was found to increase the resistance offered by the GBs to dislocation motion, thereby increasing the dislocation pile up size that can finally lead to an accumulation of sufficient strain energy to cause intergranular crack initiation.

 Image